aoifesmith/brandAmi/README.md

 ## Homepage (index.html):

-Apart from the header and footer the main homepage contains the about section with hero image and accompanying introductory paragraph, criteria paragraph and interactive video tutorial how to apply and the application area with interactive buttons to apply or learn about instructions how to apply and check eligibility.
+Apart from the header and footer the main homepage contains the about section with hero image and accompanying introductory paragraph, criteria paragraph and interactive video tutorial (contains a visual & voice narration walk-through of how to apply with multiple examples of errors in application), the application apply area with fields for user data input, interactive buttons to apply or learn about instructions how to apply to proceed with checking eligibility.

 ![Homepage - Desktop & Tablet Layout](documentation/images/features/index-dt-layout.png)
 <br>